tardisfromtornspace/Bridge-Commander/Documentation/StarcraftIIShipsReadme.txt

 * Original Hyperion model: Arawn6 on Thingiverse.
 Additionally their Creative Commons license and readme has been included on this pack, still as Creative Commons - Attribution.
 * Alex SL Gato (aka CharaToLoki) for any new code implemented or modified - specifically the Turrets.py, the Defensive Matrix script, importing and texturing the Minotaur, some texturing of the Hyperion, and small tweaks to other scripts.
+* Greystar, for making the Starcraft Defensive Matrix translucid!
 * Sounds:
 ** SCIITerranLaser, SCIIYamatoCannon, from here https://pixabay.com/sound-effects/search/space%20shooting/ combined with YT recordings of Starcraft II by Blizzard Entertainment.
 ** cmissle.wav - found on my install, probably from one of several Star Wars mods (unfortunately cannot find which one)